-While opportunities exist, there’s still challenges.
+While opportunities exist, there are still challenges.
 Founders considering Korea need to approach the market with an open mind and realistic expectations.
 Korean consumers are open to foreign brands, but they have high expectations.
 Language barriers exist, so localisation is critical.
-Successfully engaging with Korea’s top companies can be exhausting and time consuming.
+Successfully engaging with Korea’s top companies can be exhausting and time-consuming.

 Help is at hand.

 K-Startup Grand Challenge, now in its second year, is a program financed by the Korean government and operated by five of Korea’s top accelerators.
 This year it will invite 50 startups to Korea for four months of fully supported acceleration.
 That means return flights, living stipends, free office space, support getting visas and registering a Korean legal entity and connections to Korea’s top conglomerates like Samsung, LG, Hyundai and Lotte.
 A grant pool of USD $800K+ is also up for grabs in a demo day at the end of the program that wraps up in December.

 There are other reasons why Korea makes sense as a stepping stone in Asia.